Wyatt-Lutz/SRSAPP/README.md

       The default easy bonus is 1.3x

     4. Hard Penalty:
-      If a graduated card is given a rating of Hard, the new interval will be the old interval multiplied by 1.2x.
+      If a graduated card is given a rating of Hard, the new interval will be the old interval divided by 1.2x.
 (MC)

     4. Lapsed Cards
       A lapsed card is a graduated card that goes back into the Learning stage if the user rates the card with "Again".